CSV Import FAQ

 Should I import customers and contacts together or separately?

-The Import Assistant enables you to perform separate import jobs for customers (meaning leads, prospects, or customers) and contacts, or to import both at the same time.
+The Import Assistant lets you import customers (leads, prospects, or customers) and contacts separately or together.

 Setting up files for importing customers and contacts together can be complex.
 For instructions for importing customers and contacts together, see Importing Entities and Contacts Together.
 For information about how data is processed for these types of imports, see Import Job Processing for Entities and Contacts Imports.